Turn React/TS IntoAI-Ready ContextTurn React/TS Into AI-Ready Context

 Quick answers to common questions

-Install globally with `npm i -g logicstamp-context`, navigate to your project directory, and run `stamp context`.
-The CLI generates multiple `context.json` files (one per folder) plus a `context_main.json` index with AI-ready bundles.
+Quick start: Run `npx logicstamp-context context` (no install needed) or install globally with `npm i -g logicstamp-context`.
+For first-time setup, run `stamp init` in your project directory (sets up .gitignore patterns and scans for secrets).
+Next, run `stamp context` to generate multiple `context.json` files (one per folder) plus a `context_main.json` index with AI-ready bundles.
 Share these files with Claude, ChatGPT, or any AI assistant for instant codebase understanding.
-Use `stamp context validate` to verify the output.
+Use `stamp context validate` to verify the output, or try the MCP integration for real-time analysis in Cursor, Claude Desktop, or Claude CLI.

-LogicStamp Context offers three modes: `none` (contracts only, up to 80% savings), `header` (recommended, up to 65% savings with JSDoc headers), and `full` (complete source).
+LogicStamp Context offers three code inclusion modes: `none` (contracts only, ~79% savings vs full context), `header` (recommended, ~65% savings vs full context, ~70% vs raw source), and `full` (complete source).
 The header mode includes just enough context for AI to understand component logic without wasting tokens on implementation details.
-Use `--compare-modes` to see exact savings for your codebase.
+Additionally, you can use `--format toon` for an alternative output format that uses ~40% fewer tokens than JSON while maintaining the same data structure.
+Use `stamp context --compare-modes` to see exact savings for your codebase.
+Token counts are automatically calculated using model-accurate tokenizers (GPT-4 and Claude) when available, or character-based estimation as a fallback.

 Need more detailed information?